hbctraining/scRNA-seq/lessons/07_SC_marker_identification.md

 We can also explore the range in expression of specific markers by using violin plots:

+> **Violin plots** are similar to box plots, except that they also show the probability density of the data at different values, usually smoothed by a kernel density estimator.
+A violin plot is more informative than a plain box plot.
+While a box plot only shows summary statistics such as mean/median and interquartile ranges, the violin plot shows the full distribution of the data.
+The difference is particularly useful when the data distribution is multimodal (more than one peak).
+In this case a violin plot shows the presence of different peaks, their position and relative amplitude.

 ```r
 # Vln plot - cluster 6
 VlnPlot(object = seurat_control,